Mad about Brock Turner's sentence? It's not uncommon

 Of course, some offenders deserve prison, he said.
 The key is being judicious in deciding who goes there.

 To some prosecutors, getting a rapist into sex offender treatment and on the registry produces a better result than a lengthy prison sentence.
-Though treatment is intended to be therapeutic and rehabilitative, it comes with a long list of restrictions that can alter one's life."
+Though treatment is intended to be therapeutic and rehabilitative, it comes with a long list of restrictions that can alter one's life.

-"People often think about treatment and punishment as a zero sum game, that if you're providing treatment to someone you are not punishing them, and that's not the case," said Jason Rydberg, whose research includes sex offender treatment and management and prisoner reentry.
+"People often think about treatment and punishment as a zero sum game, that if you're providing treatment to someone you are not punishing them, and that's not the case," said Jason Rydberg, assistant professor at University of Massachusetts Lowell's School of Criminology and Justice Studies.

-Research shows that offenders who go through treatment demonstrate better outcomes than those who don't, including a lower likelihood of reoffending, said Rydberg, assistant professor at University of Massachusetts Lowell's School of Criminology and Justice Studies.
+Research shows that offenders who go through treatment demonstrate better outcomes than those who don't, including a lower likelihood of reoffending, said Rydberg, whose research includes sex offender treatment and management and prisoner reentry.

 "The purpose of treatment is get them to stop thinking like they do and get them to adopt pro-social thinking," he said.